ehodu/void-linux-xfce-guide/README.md

 ```
 I won't explain how to use _bluetooth_ on it cause a possible way is to start it automatically on start, what is not a good choice.

 Done?
-Then press reboot and enjoy your system!
-Do it manually first, and one day I'll create a script to configure everything you need.
+Then type `reboot` and enjoy your system!
+Do these steps manually first, and one day I'll create a script to configure everything you need.
 Any question/suggestion?
 Lemme know.

 (Void is the best distro I've ever tried).